gvellut/jncep/README.md

 ### Rare Unicode characters

-Originally, the tool copied into the EPUB the text obtained from J-Novel Club as is, simply adding a bit of styling through an external CSS.
+Originally, the tool copied into the EPUB the text obtained from J-Novel Club as is.
 Depending on the font used by the ePub reader, some rare Unicode characters did not display.
 I noticed it in a series where the string used as the scene separator is [♱](https://emojipedia.org/emoji/%E2%99%B1/) (East Syriac Cross): My Kobo eBook reader would not show it with any of the fonts present on the device.
 Using [Crimson Text](https://www.typewolf.com/site-of-the-day/fonts/crimson-text), the font used by J-Novel Club for its web reader, gave the same result.
 It turns out it was only rendered in the web reader by a fallback font, which on my Mac is Menlo (a monospace font by Apple).
 This issue also happened with the Calibre EPUB reader.
 However, the iBooks reader app on macOS displayed the character.

 To solve this issue (without having to mess with fonts), by default, this specific character is now replaced with "\*\*".
 This behaviour can be overridden with the `-n` switch.
 Both the characters to replace and the replacement string are hardcoded.
 If another character is unable to display properly, [an issue can be filed](https://github.com/gvellut/jncep/issues) and it will be processed by the tool in a later version.